 Spend time focusing on research before you start getting lost in a slew of online job boards and aimlessly wandering around endless unappealing job descriptions.
 Time is of the essence and if you’re feeling motivated where the job hunt is concerned, you won’t want to waste this precious drive on being overwhelmed online.
 Gaining clarity is the first step towards figuring out what you want to be when you grow up (or in the not so distant future) so don’t underestimate this critical piece of the puzzle.

 Knowing when and where you aren’t a fit can be helpful in your total career picture.
 This honest look at your career dislikes helps to weed out the roles and responsibilities that just don’t do it for you.
 While it may not be the positive insight you’re hoping for about you, it’s important not to overlook this aspect of your career path completely.
 Instead, use it to your advantage.

 Before I found my niche I held a number of different jobs across a variety of industries: education, fashion, childcare, non-profit and recruiting.
 They were all an integral part of my career in that they helped me grow as a professional and gain valuable skills to make me successful at what I do today.
+In each job I was able to identify and refine my strengths and interests.
 These jobs were also important in helping me determine what I DIDN’T want to do, not to mention save me from wasting time in the wrong jobs.

 3. Know the Industry and Players